daronphang/programming-resources/cloud-computing/AWS/services/compute/EC2/pricing.md

 Sample use cases include developing and testing applications, and running applications that have unpredictabe usage patterns. **They are not recommended for workloads that last a year or longer** as they can experience greater cost savings using Reserved instances.

+On-demand charges by the second, but there is a one-minute minimum charge for Linux based EC2 instances.

 ### Reserved

 Reserved instances are a billing discount applied to the use of On-Demand instances in your account.
 You can purchase for a 1-year or 3-year term.